TimThinner/TimThinner.github.io/web/MakingCity/ReadMe.txt

 			}
 		}
 	}
-Note that when we hide a controller (view), it is important to clear all timers, because we don't want to fetch data for models which are not shown right now.
+Note that when we hide a controller (view), it is important to clear all timers, because we don't want to fetch data for models which are not shown:
-Hiding a controller:

 	Object.keys(this.timers).forEach(key => {
 		if (this.timers[key].timer) {
 			clearTimeout(this.timers[key].timer);